eyvmal/csharp-tdd-oop-bobs-bagels/domain.md

 Bagel			RemoveFilling(Filling filling)				Remove a filling							true if successful
-																										false if it doesnt exist Bagel			GetFillingsPrice()							Get the price of all available fillings		List of fillings and price Basket			GetDiscounts()								Gets the discount of the basket				dictionary of SKU and discount for that item
+																										false if it doesnt exist Bagel			GetFillingsPrice()							Get the price of all available fillings		List of fillings and price Basket			GetDiscounts()								Gets the discount of the items in basket	dictionary of SKU and discount for that item Receipt			GenerateReceipt()							Generates the receipt as a string			string of receipt Receipt			PrintReceipt()								Prints the previously generated receipt		void